Shivani-Parihar99/AWS-Cloud-Practitioner-Essentials/Module 2/Amazon EC2 pricing.md

 On-Demand Instances are ideal for short-term, irregular workloads that cannot be interrupted.
 No upfront costs or minimum contracts apply.
 The instances run continuously until you stop them, and you pay for only the compute time you use.

 Sample use cases for On-Demand Instances include developing and testing applications and running applications that have unpredictable usage patterns.
 On-Demand Instances are not recommended for workloads that last a year or longer because these workloads can experience greater cost savings using Reserved Instances.

+**Amazon EC2 Savings Plans**

+AWS offers Savings Plans for several compute services, including Amazon EC2.
+Amazon EC2 Savings Plans enable you to reduce your compute costs by committing to a consistent amount of compute usage for a 1-year or 3-year term.
+This term commitment results in savings of up to 66% over On-Demand costs.
+Any usage up to the commitment is charged at the discounted plan rate (for example, $10 an hour).
+Any usage beyond the commitment is charged at regular On-Demand rates.

+Later in this course, you will review AWS Cost Explorer, a tool that enables you to visualize, understand, and manage your AWS costs and usage over time.
+If you are considering your options for Savings Plans, AWS Cost Explorer can analyze your Amazon EC2 usage over the past 7, 30, or 60 days.
+AWS Cost Explorer also provides customized recommendations for Savings Plans.
+These recommendations estimate how much you could save on your monthly Amazon EC2 costs, based on previous Amazon EC2 usage and the hourly commitment amount in a 1-year or 3-year plan.